equinor/modelshare/README.md

 This group is automatically created by the system and will have full access to everything.
 In order to place a user in the supervisor group it is sufficient to declare the user as member of that group.
 It is also possible to create a group that is member of the supervisor group.

-## Server installation

-Modelshare is installed on http://84.16.202.251:8080/modelshare/.
-The server is physically placed in the DORA building, but is eventually intended to be moved to Statoil.
-To log in to the server via remote desktop use the following:

-* user: itema
-* password: 1tema1sKing

-Tomcat 8 is installed as servlet-container.
-To administrate Tomcat go to the following site: http://84.16.202.251:8080/manager/.
-Click the Manage button and log in using the following:

-* user: admin
-* password: Kokke Limonke 123